 HideMyAss is a good choice if you are looking for an high security and privacy level.
 Keep anyway in mind that despite using the best VPN Protocols available, HMA keeps logs of your activity.
 Depending on your needs, if you need a 100% secure VPN connection you should go for a provider with “no logs” policy.

 IPVanish is an excellent VPN provider that support the VPN Protocols needed to give you an adequate protection while on the Internet.
 The supported VPN protocols are:

-IPVanish apply a “no logs” policy that add even more security to your data.
+IPVanish applies a “no logs” policy that adds even more security to your data.
 You can try their services for 7 days for free.

 Private Internet Access

-OpenVPN is of course the recommended one to entirely protect your connection.
-The company claim to be a “no logs” VPN provider even though being under the US jurisdiction could at certain point become a problem.
-In any case, up to now PIA has proved to be a reliable and secure provider.
+OpenVPN is, of course, the recommended one to entirely protect your connection.
+The company claim to be a “no logs” VPN provider even though being under the US jurisdiction could at a certain point become a problem.
+In any case, up to now, PIA has proved to be a reliable and secure provider.

-If you don’t go for a VPN that support the best protocols, most important OpenVPN, your Internet security and privacy will always be at risk.
+If you don’t go for one of the most reliable VPN that support the best protocols, most important OpenVPN, your Internet security, and privacy will always be at risk.